Leisure time

 Catholic churches

-Another evangelical community is located in the part of Olomouc called Pavlovičky on Pavlovická street.
+One evangelical community is located in the part of Olomouc called Pavlovičky on Pavlovická Street.
 Its name is the Church of New Hope.

 Czech Baptist Church